Magneto-Acoustic-Electrical Tomography

 Details

 The technique offers complementary contrasts to conventional modalities, with enhanced sensitivity to physiological and pathological variations in conductivity and stiffness.
 Typical spatial resolution reaches the millimeter scale (∼1 mm), while temporal resolution is on the order of seconds, making MAET suitable for dynamic studies of tissue function and pathology.
-Current research focuses on improving signal-to-noise ratio, optimizing coil-transducer configurations, and advancing reconstruction algorithms.
+Current research focuses on improving signal‐to‐noise ratio, optimizing transducer–magnet–electrode configurations, and advancing reconstruction algorithms.

 Literature Review